Super Student Sustainable Violins of Nottingham, England.

 Ursual Donnelly writes: "If your child is a good player, they will be able to get a good sound out of this instrument,which is really, really important!
 This means that they will be able to play the intermediate to advanced grades on this instrument without being limited by the quality of the instrument.

 The only very slight drawback of this violin is that the tone is a little thin, or reedy, in places.
-However, this is not unusual for a smaller violin and in comparison to what else is on the market within this price range, it sounds significantly better."
+However, this is not unusual for a smaller violin and in comparison to what else is available today, it sounds significantly better."

 A 1/2 Size 1985 Suzuki Violin.
 Anno Model.
 No220